nathanshearer/mvregex/readme.txt

     Performs a dry run and prints out what files would be moved.
 No files are actually moved.
 This option will increase the verbosity level from 0 to 1.
   -v
-    Show only the files that are moved.
-The same as --verbose 1.
+    Increase the verbosity level by 1.
   --verbose #
     Use more or less verbose output.
 Valid values are:
       0  Default.
 No output.
       1  Show only the files that are moved.
-      2  Show all files that are processed.
+      2  Show all files.

 Examples:
   Convert "JPG" extension to "jpg"